 She looks at him strangely, and doesn't respond.
 He pours her another glass as well, because he feels she needs it.
 Hell, they both need it.

 "I was glad, though." he adds, quieter this time, and her eyes dart up to meet his.
 "Glad that you won."

 She smiles, wider still.
 "Thank you." she says, and they both know she isn't talking about that comment, or about the drink, or about letting her in at this unearthly hour of the morning.

-Something in him cracks.
+Something inside him cracks.
 "Jeez, Bones, I was put on the stand today and I had to say there was a possibility you killed someone!" his tone isn't accusing, or even hurt.
 It's almost incredulous.

 "Sorry." she says.
 "I did think about how hard it would be for you, you know."

 He shrugs.
 "It's ok.
 It was a means to an end."

 He looks at her, feeling it is not yet time for a response.

 "Not when Angela said he might get the... the electric chair.
 Not completely.
 Even though it's the lethal injection in-"